 - 35. PKSF recognizes the importance of early and continuing engagement and meaningful consultation with stakeholders.
-PKSF will require the POs to engage with stakeholders, including communities, groups, or individuals affected by proposed projects, and with other interested parties, through information disclosure, consultation, and informed participation in a manner proportionate to the risks to and impacts on affected communities.
-PKSF will have the right to participate in consultation activities to understand the concerns of affected people, and how such concerns will be addressed by the POs in project design and mitigation measures in accordance with ESS10.
-PKSF will monitor, as part of its due diligence, the implementation of consultation and stakeholder engagement by the POs. - 3465.
-In order to determine the applicability of ESS7, PKSF will undertake a screening in accordance with the criteria in paragraphs 8 and 9 of ESS7, to determine whether tribal Peoples are present in, or have collective attachment to, the pro-posed project area.
+PKSF will identify and engage with stakeholders, including communities, groups, or individuals affected by proposed projects, and with other interested parties, through information disclosure, consultation, and informed participation in a manner proportionate to the risks to and impacts on affected communities.
+PKSF will also address issues with vulnerable and disadvantaged people who are disproportionately affected, using differentiated measures PKSF will also monitor, as part of its due diligence, the implementation of consultation and stakeholder engagement by the POs. - 36.
+In order to determine the applicability of ESS7, PKSF will undertake a screening in accordance with the criteria in paragraphs 8 and 9 of ESS7, to determine whether indigenous Peoples are present in, or have collective attachment to, the proposed project area.
 In conducting this screening, PKSF may seek the technical advice of specialists with expertise on the social and cultural groups in the project area.
-PKSF will also consult the tribal peoples concerned and the POs.
-PKSF may follow the POs' national processes during project screening for identification of Indigenous/Tribal Peoples, where these processes meet the requirements of ESS7.
-Where Indigenous Peoples are present in, or have a collective attachment to, the proposed project area, PKSF will require the POs to undertake a process of meaningful consultation tailored to Indigenous Peoples in accordance with ESS7.
+PKSF will also consult the indigenous peoples concerned Where Indigenous Peoples are present in, or have a collective attachment to, the proposed project area, PKSF will undertake a process of meaningful consultation tailored to Indigenous Peoples in accordance with ESS7.
 The outcome of the meaningful consultation will be documented.
-PKSF will undertake the necessary due diligence and ascertain the outcome of the meaningful consultation, and this will contribute to PKSF's decision making as to whether to proceed with the proposed project or not. - 37.
-In addition, PKSF recognizes that tribal peoples may be particularly vulnerable to the loss of, alienation from or exploitation of their land and access to natural and cultural resources.
-In recognition of this vulnerability, PKSF will require the POs to obtain the Free, Prior and
+PKSF will undertake the necessary due diligence and ascertain the outcome of the meaningful consultation, and this will contribute to PKSF's decision making as to whether to proceed with the proposed project or not.